agentic-profile/agentic-profile-express/README.md

         "type": "agentic-challenge/0.3",
         "challenge": {
             "id": 1,
-            "random": "sA3xFXBp-9v8I0syAhcWcglgoRrTmj2UAiRmFpzpzbw"
+            "secret": "sA3xFXBp-9v8I0syAhcWcglgoRrTmj2UAiRmFpzpzbw"
         }
     }

-    NOTE: Copy the "id" and "random" from your server's response for the next step.
-In the above example the id is "1" and the random is "sA3xFXBp-9v8I0syAhcWcglgoRrTmj2UAiRmFpzpzbw"
+    NOTE: Copy the "id" and "secret" from your server's response for the next step.
+In the above example the id is "1" and the secret is "sA3xFXBp-9v8I0syAhcWcglgoRrTmj2UAiRmFpzpzbw"

 6. Use the agent authorization token (session key) to authenticate and generate a chat reply

-    $ node test/global-chat-message &lt;id from step 5&gt; &lt;random from step 4&gt;
+    $ node test/global-chat-message -i &lt;id from step 5&gt; -s &lt;random from step 4&gt;

     For example:

-    $ node test/global-chat-message 1 "sA3xFXBp-9v8I0syAhcWcglgoRrTmj2UAiRmFpzpzbw"
+    $ node test/global-chat-message -i 1 -s "sA3xFXBp-9v8I0syAhcWcglgoRrTmj2UAiRmFpzpzbw"

 ## Testing a Global Agentic Profile with a Cloud Deployment of an Agentic Chat Service